-To be completely candid the District Attorney’s Office in Harris County understood this concept from the very beginning and blood was routinely kicked because it didn’t pass constitutional muster.
+To be completely candid, the District Attorney’s Office in Harris County understood this concept from the very beginning and blood was routinely kicked because it didn’t pass constitutional muster.
 I tip my hat to the way they handled the issue.
-Galveston, lead by Jack Roady as the elected DA and almost zero trial experience, on the other fought long and hard to fight mandatory blood draws.

 It was like they couldn’t read.

 We had several positive rulings appealed by his office when they had absolutely no chance of prevailing!
-It took Galveston over 18 months longer to understand the concepts than Harris County.
-The warrant requirement is another issue that law enforcement doesn’t quit understand but that is left for another blog entry.
+It took Galveston County over 18 months longer than Harris County to understand the concept.
+The warrant requirement is another issue that law enforcement doesn’t quite understand, but we’ll leave that for another blog entry.

 Get Our Attorneys on Your Side

-As demonstrated by this ruling, even when facing a charge for driving while intoxicated, you have Constitutional rights.
-It is important to be aware of those rights and ensure that they are not violated.
-If you have been charged with driving while intoxicated, contact Houston DWI lawyer Tad A. Nelson and let us help you protect your rights.
+As demonstrated by this ruling, even when facing a charge for driving while intoxicated (DWI), you have Constitutional Rights.
+It is important to be aware of those rights and to ensure that they’re not violated.
+If you’ve been accused of DWI or any other form of criminal offense involving the operation of a motor vehicle while intoxicated, contact Houston DWI lawyer Tad A. Nelson and let us help you protect your rights.